ricardotwumasi/psychosis-core-beliefs/README.md

 This code implements a meta-analytic approach to synthesise evidence on core beliefs in psychosis, following the steps of:

-- Converting diverse effect sizes to a common metric (Fisher's z)
+- Calculating effect sizes
-- Handling complex dependency structures in the data
+- Fitting RMLE with knha models for each BCSS and YSQ schema
-- Conducting subgroup analyses by clinical population
+- Identifying and measuring heterogeneity
-- Examining moderating effects of belief and symptom types
+- Creating forest plots with point estimates, 95% confidence intervals and prediction intervals

 ## 💻 Requirements